Mac OS Turkish encoding

+Mac OS Turkish is a character encoding used on Apple Macintosh computers to represent the Turkish language.
+It is a derivative of Mac OS Roman.

+IBM uses code page 1281 (CCSID 1281), while Microsoft uses code page 10081.

+Character set

 Each character is shown with its equivalent Unicode code point.
 Only the second half of the table (code points 128-255) is shown, the first half (code points 0-127) being the same as ASCII.

-IBM uses code page 1281 (CCSID 1281) for Mac OS Turkish.